Dr. Yoshihide Kozai Former Director General of NAOJ Passes Away

 Comment from Dr. Masahiko Hayashi, Director General of the National Astronomical Observatory of Japan.

 Dr. Yoshihide Kozai made great accomplishments in the study of celestial mechanics.
-On the other hand, he established the cornerstone for the development of the National Astronomical Observatory of Japan as an Inter-University Research Institute.
+On the other hand, as the last Director General of Tokyo Astronomical Observatory, he established the cornerstone for the development of the National Astronomical Observatory of Japan as an Inter-University Research Institute.
 Japanese astronomy has experienced a huge growth thanks to his work.
-In particular, as the last Director General of Tokyo Astronomical Observatory, he led the establishment of NAOJ in 1988.
-He also decided to set up a large telescope outside Japan (later named the Subaru Telescope) and oversaw the start of the project as the founding Director General of NAOJ.
+He also decided to set up a large telescope outside Japan (later named the Subaru Telescope) as founding Director General of NAOJ.
 This was the first time for Japan to build a telescope overseas.
-At the same time, he led gravitational wave detector experiments.
+At the same time, he led gravitational wave detector experiments cooperating with the Institute of Cosmic Ray Research, University of Tokyo.
 In the 1990’s, TAMA300 in Mitaka Campus proved the potential of laser interferometers as gravitational wave detectors.
-We respectfully mourn Dr. Kozai who made great contributions to the development of Japanese astronomy and pray that his soul may rest in peace.
+We respectfully mourn Dr. Kozai who made great contributions to the development of Japanese and worldwide astronomy and pray that his soul may rest in peace.

 February 13, 2018